OhmegaStar/ad-growatt/README.md

 v.041 September 26.
 2023: Changed initialization to more correctly show if there's a 50x error.

-2024, Lots of updates to fix what was broken, it now works pretty OK.
+2023-December -> 2024, Lots of updates to fix what was broken, add some missing functions it now works pretty OK.
+  Tested with a Growatt SPH 10k TL3 BH-UP (Hybrid) with Batteries

 # Lovelace card
 ```